- How do I get tutoring?

 - Who will tutor me?

 We try our best to match tutors appropriately with students based on subject matter and learning style needs.
 The Learning Style Preference Inventory form you completed when activating your tutor referral assists us in matching you with one of our qualified tutors.
-To learn more about our current staff, click on Meet the Staff

 - What happens during my tutoring sessions?

 After you scan your student ID card at the TLC front desk, you will meet your tutor in the ACCESS 1-to-1 lab area.
 At your first session, you will sign a tutoring contract which states the days and time(s) of your weekly standing appointment and your responsibilities related to your tutoring sessions.
 You will receive a copy of this contract, and the original will be maintained in a confidential file.
 If you wish, you may ask your tutor to keep a copy of your class syllabus or course assignment /handouts in your file.
 Also during your first tutorial, your tutor will review your LSPI (Learning Styles Preference Inventory) with you and make sure you are aware of all the tutoring services and resources available to you.
 In the remainder of the weekly tutoring sessions, the tutor will work with you on building your course concepts and study skills, suggesting additional learning resources as needed.
 At the end of each tutoring session, you will be asked to initial a tutoring narrative which tracks your course and tutorial progress.
 Please bring your own printer paper (limit of 5 pages).
 Math students should bring their own calculator and/or graph paper.

 - What subjects can I get tutoring in?

 Tutoring is available for most of Richland College’s core subjects (math, English/writing, history/government, psychology, philosophy, sciences, languages, etc.)

 - How often am I able to come for a one-to-one appointment?